-The founders of this Gowanus brewery had a simple mission.
-They wanted “to create beers that they wanted to drink from a company they wanted to be a part of.”
+The founders of this Gowanus brewery had a simple mission: “to create beers that they wanted to drink from a company they wanted to be a part of.”

-Opening in 2014, Other Half Brewing says it has been dedicating its time to collaborate with breweries in New York as well as breweries across the world to keep elevating the craft.
+Opening in 2014, Other Half Brewing says it has been dedicating its time to collaborating with breweries in New York as well as breweries across the world to keep elevating the craft.

 Today, they craft their beers in the Brooklyn location.
 Their aesthetically pleasing cans, along with their unique names (i.e. Dank Squares and I Used to be an Athlete) make for a fun time.

 Located in the heart of Bushwick, the Kings County Brewers Collective (KCBC) is made up of three brewers: Tony Bellis, Pete Lengyel, and Zack Kinney.